-Planting your very first garden can be both exciting and scary.
+Planting your very first vegetable garden can be both exciting and scary.
 You can’t wait to eat fresh vegetables you’ve grown yourself, but you soon realize that there’s so much about gardening you just don’t know.
 Add in a few incidents with killing houseplants and it’s enough to make a beginner gardener throw in the trowel.

-I’ll show you the 10 easiest vegetables to grow, plus 3 I think you should avoid your first year.
+I’ll show you the 10 easiest vegetables to grow, plus 5 I think you should avoid as a first-time gardener.

 P.S.
 All the vegetables you see in this post are ones I have personally grown in my own garden.